 Due to its somewhat remote location, this is one of the more “off-the-beaten-path” national parks.
 It receives a fair amount of visitors but nowhere near as many as Rocky Mountain National Park or the Great Smoky Mountains.

 You can combine a trip to the sand dunes with another one of the least-visited national parks by visiting Black Canyon of the Gunnison for a pretty epic Colorado road trip.
 Along the way, you can soak in hot springs, climb a castle, and even look for UFOs.

-Great Sand Dunes National Park is open year-round, but the temperatures can get pretty extreme in winter and summer.
+Great Sand Dunes National Park is open year-round, but winter and summer temperatures can get pretty extreme.
 You’ll need a pass for your vehicle to enter the park, which costs $25 and is valid for a week.
 It’s also covered in the America the Beautiful annual pass.

-Top Things to do in Great Sand Dunes National Park
+4 Top Things to Do in Great Sand Dunes National Park